mano444/Local-3Tier-Deployment/README.md

 mvn clean install

-3. Deploy the application to your application server (e.g., Tomcat).
+3. Take war file created and Deploy the application to your application server (e.g., Tomcat).

 4. Configure the application to connect to your database server (e.g., MySQL).